hughesbenm/hughesbenm.github.io/index.md

 First make a new partition with ```n```, to be the efi partition, then ```p``` to label it primary, then ```1``` to designate it partition 1, then just hit enter for the defualt on the third option, and then ```+512M``` for size.
 It should then put you back to the focus on sda, where you need to change the type of the partition by entering ```t```, and then ```ef``` for EFI.

 Next, make the root partition with ```n``` again, and then just enter, enter, and enter again for all of the default settings, letting it take up the remaining availabe size.
 Entering ```w``` will write the changes to the drive and kick you back to the command line itself

+### Note
+It took me ages to actually figure out focusing in on sda0, I kept trying to create the partitions inherently without splitting them off from a single existing one

 ## Creating Filesystems
 Now that we have the different partitions, we need to format the filesystems for each one.
 The EFI one needs a different type than the root partition so first run